Why is a Celebrant so important?

 - We will start a no-obligation, free initial meeting, where you have the chance to ask me any questions you might have, get to know me, and discuss your big day.
 I will get a feel for your overall style, tone and personalities, as well as any ideas you might have.

-- A booking deposit will be required to secure your wedding date, and I will then provide you with a welcome pack detailing the next steps and any important information you may need.
+- A booking fee will be required to secure your wedding date, and I will then provide you with a welcome pack detailing the next steps and important information you may need.

-- Next we will need to be in touch to plan your ceremony and start writing your love story!
-I will also collect information regarding the venue, your attendants, important family members and anything else significant that I may need to be aware of.
+- Next we will keep in touch to write your personal ceremony, and I will also collect information regarding the venue, your attendants, important family members and anything else significant that I may need to be aware of.

 - Depending on which package you have selected, you may also be provided with my resource booklet, a rehearsal and/or a commemorative ceremony booklet.

-- After your marriage ceremony, I lodge your official marriage certificates with the Registry of Births, Deaths and Marriages on your behalf.
+- After your marriage ceremony, I register your marriage and order your official marriage certificates from the Registry of Births, Deaths and Marriages to be posted out to you once they have finalised everything on their end.

 What are the legal requirements to get married in Australia?